 WHAT are you waiting for?

-We are putting together the brightest minds in behavioral data who will share exclusive insights on how they have made the transition towards behavioral data driven insights.
+The brightest minds in behavioral data will share exclusive insights on how they have made the transition towards behavioral data driven insights.
 Be prepared to discover new perspectives you’ve never heard of before.

 Chris Davies has 7 years of experience working in research having touched a wide range of specialist areas.
 His focus has been on harnessing new data sources to inform more holistic approaches to understanding consumer behavior.
 In his current role as a Global Innovation Manager at Kantar Insights, Chris is helping to drive improvement of existing offers across the Kantar group through the successful integration with social media and behavioral data.